arduina/arduina.net/_site/master/socialshaping.md

 Langdon Winner: Do artifacts have politics?

-Low bridges in New York embody systematic social inequality, that became part of the lanscape, not letting black and lower income people travel to recreational spaces in public transport.
+Low bridges in New York embody systematic social inequality, that became part of the landscape, not letting black and lower income people travel to recreational spaces in public transport.
 Similar to big plazas and streets, preventing fighting or demonstrations.
 Certain newly introduced machines weren't more cost-effective, but had the ability to alter or destroy workers' unions.
-While it does make sense to move away from a technicaldeterminist way that covers up the actors and underlying interests, Langdon calls for a focus back on the things themselves, for they entail sets of consequences prior to any professed use.
+While it does make sense to move away from a technical determinist way that covers up the actors and underlying interests, Langdon calls for a focus back on the things themselves, for they entail sets of consequences prior to any professed use.

 Langdon offers a general conclusion: The things we call technologies are ways of building order in our world.
 Many devices and systems contain possibilities for ordering human activities, like communication, travel, consuming... the number of possible choices is greater in the beginning, but then becomes fixed in material, habit, investments.
-Technological innovations are similar to legislative acts or political foundings, that establish a framework.
-The issues that divide or unite people in society are settled in the institutions and practices of policits and in tangible arrangements.
+Technological innovations are similar to legislative acts or political founding, that establish a framework.
+The issues that divide or unite people in society are settled in the institutions and practices of politics and in tangible arrangements.

 Inherently political technologies:

 The belief that technologies are political entails the view that the adoption of a technical system brings with it conditions for human relationships that have a political cast, like decentralization.
 Most technologies are relatively flexible in their design, arrangement and effects.
-Certain kinds aren't and chosing them means chosing a particular form of political life. [contrary to legislative technology that has a cast, some technologies will have an apriori set of consequences that requires and forms society]
+Certain kinds aren't and choosing them means choosing a particular form of political life. [contrary to legislative technology that has a cast, some technologies will have an apriori set of consequences that requires and forms society]

 Two ways how technologies are inherently political:
-1. The adoption of a technical system requires the creation and maintenacne of social conditions as operating environment
+1. The adoption of a technical system requires the creation and maintenance of social conditions as operating environment
 2. A technology doesn't require but it's strongly compatible with social and political relationships, like solar energy as a distributed system is more compatible with a democratic egalitarian society (though it doesn't require democracy)

 So the resulting question is: Are the social conditions predicted required or compatible with a technical system?
 Are these conditions internal or external?
-Discussions about this enter into an important sphere of analysis: The arguments stand apart from more common quantifiable claims about economic costs and benefist.
+Discussions about this enter into an important sphere of analysis: The arguments stand apart from more common quantifiable claims about economic costs and benefits.
 The issue raised is about the ways in which choices about technology have consequences on human associations.

-When devices are linked to specific ways of organizing power and authority - does this derive from a social repsonse to the things' properties or is it a pattern imposed by a governing body to further it's purposes?
+When devices are linked to specific ways of organizing power and authority - does this derive from a social response to the things' properties or is it a pattern imposed by a governing body to further it's purposes?
 E.g. the social system of an atom bomb must be authoritarian, the construction of the American railway required an administrative organization at last, with managers and levels, compared to traditional family sized businesses.

 If these systems are to work effectively and efficiently, quickly and safely, certain requirements of internal social organization have to be fulfilled.
 Evidence seems to show, that large technical systems are highly compatible with centralized hierarchical managerial control.
 But is it right to say that these systems require this control?

-To answer this questions, one has to examine how moral claims of practical neccessity are played out against moral claims of other sorts.
+To answer this questions, one has to examine how moral claims of practical necessity are played out against moral claims of other sorts.
 In societies, based on large technological systems, it is common that moral claims other than of practical necessity are being seen as obsolete and idealistic and are eclipsed by the technical imperative.

-Politics of the entire community cannot be easily separted from politics of technology.
+Politics of the entire community cannot be easily separated from politics of technology.
 The operational requirements of the usage of plutonium raises the prospect that extraordinary measures would be necessary to prevent it from theft, e.g. high security checks.

--> Once a course of action is underway, reasonings to justify the adaption of social life pop up as spontaeously as flowers in the spring.
+-> Once a course of action is underway, reasonings to justify the adaption of social life pop up as spontaneously as flowers in the spring.
 And those that cannot accept the hard requirements are dismissed as dreamers and fools.

 Summary:

 1. devices and systems can provide a convenient means of establishing patterns of power and authority in a given setting - these technologies have a range of flexibility in their material form.
 For this flexibility it is important to understand their consequences, in order to direct them.

 2. other devices and systems are strongly, perhaps unavoidably linked to patterns of power and authority.
-The decision is whether or not to adopt, since there are no alternative physical deisng or arrangements, and no possibilites for creative internvention by social systems - the consequences are inherent.
+The decision is whether or not to adopt, since there are no alternative physical design or arrangements, and no possibilities for creative intervention by social systems - the consequences are inherent.

 These two understanding can intersect and overlap.